Penn State Hershey Colon and Rectal Surgery

 Time: 6:00 p.m. - 9:00 p.m. (light refreshments provided)

-Place: Penn State Harrisburg - Morrison Gallery (Room 101)
+Place: Penn State Harrisburg - Room Location TBA

 There is no cost to participate in this event, but registration is required.
-To register, please visit http://pennstatehershey.eventbrite.com/
+Registration for this event will begin June 16, 2014.
+Please visit this page on or after June 16, 2014 to register for this event.

 We want to make you as comfortable as possible.
 The information in this booklet will help you understand more about what to expect before, during, and after your surgery.